-The Computational Social Systems (CSS) degree programme has been developed for students from the fields of economics, sociology, psychology, law and computer science who would like to examine the effects of digitalisation in detail on their own and other disciplines, as well as analyse the resulting challenges and opportunities.
+The Computational Social Systems (CSS) degree programme has been developed for students from the fields of business administration, sociology, psychology, law and computer science who would like to examine the effects of digitalisation in detail on their own and other disciplines, as well as analyse the resulting challenges and opportunities.

 During your studies, you will receive an academic education in informatics topics such as data structures, algorithms, statistics, machine learning and data science and learn how to understand, classify and predict the behaviour of people using digital technologies.
 You will rely on this knowledge for the specific fields of application in your subject.
 Depending on the focus, you will become familiar with, for example, data-based business models, socio-technical issues, artificial life or robotics, or data law aspects.

 In the basic module, you will learn more about the basics of computational social systems and obtain all the prior knowledge you will need for the subsequent specialisations.
 You will then specialise in one of four areas, depending on your previous education:

 At the same time, you will work closely with students from other disciplines in various seminars and study projects and benefit from the expertise of internationally renowned lecturers.

 Current research projects in the social sciences field, for example, are dedicated to the analysis of social media postings that were published immediately after critical events, such as natural disasters or terrorist attacks.
 Here at TU Graz, researchers use IT methods to better understand the behaviour of societal members in and after such situations.

 Curriculum (in German)

 Introduction to Computational Social Systems: You will receive an introduction to the subject areas of CSS and become familiar with various research methods used to analyse social systems.
 You will also learn how to use technologies and statistical methods to process, evaluate and interpret data.